espoirMur/my-blog-gastby/content/blog/applying-to-uk-lessons/index.md

 I later received another offer from Sussex, New Castle, and a conditional offer from the Data Science program at Cardiff University.

-By the time I got the offer from those universities, I had already passed the Chevening Interview, and I could not amend my choice.
+By the time I got the offer from those universities, I had already passed the Chevening Interview, and I could not amend my choices.
 Should I have got a chance to do so, I could have picked Sussex as my first choice and Cardiff as my third choice.

 ## The Final Decision